 2017-2018: Judith Olszowy-Schlanger, École Pratique des Hautes Études (Sorbonne)

 Judith Olszowy-Schlanger is professor of medieval Hebrew palaeography at the École Pratique des Hautes Études (Sorbonne), Paris.
 Her main research interests include Hebrew manuscripts, the Cairo Geniza, Karaite studies, Hebrew grammatical traditions and legal traditions in the Middle Ages.
 She will examine the paleographic features of a selection of manuscripts in Penn Libraries.

-Public Lecture: To be held Wednesday, April 25, 2017, in the Class of 1978 Pavilion in the Kislak Center for Special Collections, Rare Books and Manuscripts.
-Details forthcoming.
+Public Lecture: Genizah Scribes at Work, held Wednesday, April 25, 2018, in the Class of 1978 Pavilion in the Kislak Center for Special Collections, Rare Books and Manuscripts.
+Recording available here.

 2016-2017: Alessandro Guetta Institut national des langues et civilisations orientales (INALCO)

 Alessandro Guetta is a professor of Jewish intellectual history at INALCO in Paris.
 His publications include monographs on Niccol Machiavelli (Invito alla lettura di Machiavelli, 1991) and philosopher and Kabbalist Elijah Benamozegh (Philosophy and Kabbalah: Elijah Benamozegh and the Reconciliation of Western Thought and Jewish Esotericism, 2009).
 Professor Guetta will devote his study to Malkiel Aschkenazi’s Tavnith ha-mishkan and Hanukath ha-bayith (now CAJS Rar Ms 460), produced in Mantua in the early seventeenth century.